 Play: First and foremost, go outside and just enjoy the day.
 I just discovered the Go Explore Nature blog, which is a new favorite, and I love their idea and checklist for a Spring Nature Scavenger Hunt.

 Another way to play and help is to purchase eco-friendly toys and support the manufacturers who are doing their part to save the environment.
-Some of our favorite eco-friendly toys, that we we love enough to sell at ChocolateCakeClub.com, are the Green Toys Recycling Truck, and the Totem Boys and Girls Recycled Construction Sets.
+Some of our favorite eco-friendly toys, are the Green Toys Tea Set, Green Toys Recycling Truck, and the Totem Boys and Girls Recycled Construction Sets.

 Plant: Head over to your local nursery and buy a perennial flower that you love.
 Plant it with your kids to help beautify your yard and the neighborhood.
 Read How to Teach Your Kids a Love of Gardening.
 Get your kids their very own Gardening Set so they get excited about spending time in the garden with Mom or Grandma.
-Teach your kids about locally grown produce with the .
 Here’s how to have fun with the kids on a Trip to the Farmers Market.

-Talk & Teach: Give your kids an introdcution in respecting the Earth with the Respect the Earth Flash Cards we sell at www.ChocolateCakeClub.com.
+Talk & Teach: Give your kids an introduction in respecting the Earth with eeBoo’s Respect the Earth Flash Cards.
 Don’t just use them on Earth Day.
 Pick a card every night at dinner and talk about the tips on how to take care of our planet.

 Read: My favorite Dr. Seuss book – The Lorax.
 How could you not want to save the Truffula Trees?
 Head over to the Lorax Project site where there are plenty of ideas on how kids can help save animals and the environment.
 I love this site!

-I also love the Lost in the Woods Book and to teach kids about the wonders of Spring and give them a love of nature.
-Both the book and the DVD come with a plush fawn the kids will love to snuggle with during bedtime stories.
-We’ll have more book recommendations later this week.
+I also love the Lost in the Woods Book and DVD to teach kids about the wonders of Spring and give them a love of nature.

 Watch: Some of our favorite kids movies with a conservationist theme are Happy Feet, Fern Gully, and Wall-E. There are plenty more but we like these the best.
 (We love Robin Williams as the bat in Fern Gully.
 He also makes a darn cute penguin in Happy Feet.)